Ä¢¹½ÊÓÆµ

 Occupations and Workforce

-Because occupations involving physical labor dominate the local economy, Horseshoe Beach is generally considered to be a blue-collar town.
-46.15% of the Horseshoe Beach workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Horseshoe Beach, you'll notice that it is more blue-collar than most other communities in America.
+46.15% of Horseshoe Beach’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Horseshoe Beach is a town of professionals, construction workers and builders, and sales and office workers.
 There are especially a lot of people living in Horseshoe Beach who work in architecture and engineering (53.85%), office and administrative support (0.00%), and sales jobs (0.00%).

 Setting & Lifestyle